gnunn-gitops/standards/folders.md

 So in short I personally much prefer a single branch style with multiple folders to represent environments and clusters as we will see below.

 Obviously this does not preclude using branches for updates, PRs, etc but these branches should be short lived, temporary artifacts to support development and not permanent fixtures.

+## Assumptions

+* As per the [tools standards](https://github.com/gnunn-gitops/standards/blob/master/tools.md), this folder structure is dependent on [kustomize](https://kustomize.io).
+No thought is given to Helm or other alternatives at this time.
+* A lesser used feature of kustomize is its ability to leverage remote repos, i.e. specify a base or overlay from a separate repo.
+This can be used to isolate environmental configurations in separate repos without duplicating yaml.
+You can read more about this feature [here](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md).
+* While the initial structure was focused on Application use cases, I've found it to work well for cluster configuration use cases as well.
+* My focus is on [OpenShift](https://www.openshift.com/), I have not vetted anything in this document for other kubernetes distributions however I expect this would work similarly across any distribution.

 ## Folder Layout